ScriptsfromZee/FleetFinder/README.md

 ## How to Use

-To test the API endpoints, you need to clone this repository, run the server locally, and then use the Postman collection to make requests.
+To test the API endpoints, you need to clone this repository, run the server locally and then use the Postman collection to make requests.

 ## Features